Student Code of Conduct Information

 The College does not tolerate retaliatory behavior of any kind.
 While it may be understandable that students may express frustration or disappointment when the Judicial Board does not find in their favor, it is important to understand that any behavior that is deemed by the Dean of Students to be retaliatory in nature could result in the imposition of sanctions.
 Therefore, all members of the College community who participate in judicial hearings have the right to assume that the College will treat any retaliatory behavior as a serious disciplinary issue.

-The following rights and responsibilities apply to any student who is required to appear before the Judicial Board:
+The following rights and responsibilities apply to every student who is alleged to have violated a provision of the Code of Conduct:

 - The right to a full description of the alleged violation;

 - The right to ask questions, prior to the hearing date, of the Dean of Students or her/his designee regarding the disciplinary process and the possible sanctions that could result from the Judicial Board;